Arthur Davis (animator): Early life

 Davis was born on June 14, 1905, in Yonkers, New York to Hungarian parents.
-He is the younger brother of animator Mannie Davis.
+He is the younger brother of animators Mannie and Phil Davis.
+Mannie would eventually become a key director for Terrytoons while Phil worked alongside Arthur at the Screen Gems studio before he left in 1933.

 Career

-Davis got his start as a teenager at Raoul Barre's Studio in 1918 and later moved to Jefferson Film Corporation when the Mutt and Jeff cartoons began being made there in January 1921 it was claimed that he won a cartoon competition.
-In 1923 he joined Out Of The Inkwell Films in New York, working as an assistant in 1922 since Dick Huemer proposed him to be an assistant.
-He is reputed to have been the first in-betweener in the animation industry.
-Another of his distinctions was that he tapped out the famous "bouncing ball" of the "Follow the Bouncing Ball" cartoons of the 1920s.
-While one of the Fleischer brothers played the ukulele, Davis would keep time with a wooden stick with a white cut-out circle on the end, which was photographed and incorporated into the films as the actual moving ball.
-Later he was an assistant animator (soon promoted to an actual animator) for the Charles Mintz studio beginning in 1930.
+Davis got his start as a teenager at Raoul Barre's studio in 1918.
+He later moved to the Jefferson Film Corporation when the Mutt and Jeff cartoons began being made there in January 1921.
+In 1923 he joined the Out Of The Inkwell Films (Fleischer Studios) in New York after Dick Huemer proposed him as an assistant in 1922.

+Davis is reputed to have been the first in-betweener in the animation industry.
+Another distinction was his part in filming the "bouncing ball" for the "follow the bouncing ball" sing-along cartoons of the 1920s.
+While one of the Fleischer brothers played the ukulele, Davis would keep time with a wooden stick with a white cut-out circle on the end, which was filmed and incorporated into the cartoon.

+In 1930 Davis became an assistant animator for the Charles Mintz studio, later known as Screen Gems after Columbia Pictures acquired a stake in the studio in 1933.
+He was soon promoted to animator.
 While there, he helped create and develop Toby the Pup and Scrappy with fellow animators Dick Huemer and Sid Marcus.
-Davis would eventually be promoted to director and remained at the studio even when Mintz died in 1939.
+Davis would eventually be promoted to director alongside Marcus and remained at the studio even after Mintz died in 1939.

-In 1941, Davis was fired from Screen Gems by Frank Tashlin and moved to Leon Schlesinger Productions (which would be renamed Warner Bros.
-Cartoons once Schlesinger sold his studio to Warner Bros.).
-Davis worked as an animator for Tashlin's department until late 1944 when it was assumed by Robert McKimson.
-Later in May 1945, when Bob Clampett left to start his own studio, Davis took over Clampett's unit.
-Davis finished a few of Clampett's planned cartoons, including "The Goofy Gophers" and "Bacall to Arms".
+By 1941, Davis was fired from Screen Gems by Columbia following a mass discharge of its Mintz-era animators.
+After attempting to obtain a job from Walt Disney Productions, Davis would be hired by Leon Schlesinger Productions, which would be renamed Warner Bros.
+Cartoons once Schlesinger sold his studio to Warner Bros.
+Initially animating for Norman McCabe's unit, Davis would soon work with Frank Tashlin when McCabe was drafted into the Army.
+The two men have previously collaborated with the 1941 cartoon "The Great Cheese Mystery" before Davis' termination from Screen Gems.
+He would animate under Tashlin's direction until late 1944, when the unit was assumed by Robert McKimson.

+Later in 1945, when Bob Clampett left and went to Screen Gems, Davis took over Clampett's unit.
+Davis completed three cartoons left unfinished by Clampett: "The Big Snooze", "The Goofy Gophers" and "Bacall to Arms"; cartoons still in the outline or storyboarding stages at the time of Clampett's departure were allocated to other directors, with Robert McKimson ultimately directing "Birth of a Notion" and Friz Freleng directing "Tweetie Pie".